 Take a look at how this statistical infographic chart uses a contrasting color and an icon to draw attention to “Big Data”:

-7. Annotate your charts so people know what they data means
+7. Annotate your charts clearly so that your data is easy to understand

 While you should generally include a description of your chart to give your readers context, you may also want to annotate your charts to give readers a deeper understanding of particular points.